 Cascade Logic — A hierarchy of logic used to build Eligibility Determination Groups (EDGs) and evaluate eligibility for Texas Health and Human Services Commission (HHSC) programs and types of assistance.
 The EDG is built and eligibility is established at the highest level.
 If there are no eligible members after cascade logic is applied, the household is ineligible for the program.
 See definitions of Eligibility Determination Benefit Calculation (EDBC), rebuild EDG, run EDBC and Wrap Up.

-- action has been initiated on an Eligibility Determination Group (EDG) in a case (Intake, Complete Action, Change Action, Special Review, Conversion);
+- action has been initiated on an EDG in a case (Intake, Complete Action, Change Action, Special Review, Conversion);

-- all of the EDGs in a case are approved (Ongoing); and
+- all the EDGs in a case are approved (Ongoing); and

-- all of the EDGs in a case are denied (Ongoing).
+- all the EDGs in a case are denied (Ongoing).

-Case Number — A unique 10-digit number that identifies a group of Eligibility Determination Groups (EDGs).
+Case Number — A unique 10-digit number that identifies a group of EDGs.
 See Case.

-Case Visibility — Type of YourTexasBenefits.com account given to an applicant who has been through Advanced Authentication and is therefore granted a Case Visibility level account.
-With this type of access, individuals can view and modify an application created under their user name and any case data for cases in which they are the head of household, an adult member within the household, or an authorized representative.
+Case Visibility — Type of YourTexasBenefits.com account given to an applicant who has been through Advanced Authentication so is granted a Case Visibility level account.
+With this type of access, a person can view and change an application created under their username.
+They can also change any case data for cases where they are the head of household, an adult member within the household, or an authorized representative.

-Categorically Eligible Household — Households in which all members are either eligible for or receive benefits from Temporary Assistance for Needy Families (TANF), Supplemental Security Income (SSI), or state-financed general assistance programs and have already gone through the eligibility determination for those programs.
+Categorically Eligible Household — Households where all members are either eligible for or receive benefits from TANF, Supplemental Security Income (SSI), or state-financed general assistance programs.
+They have already gone through the eligibility determination for those programs.
 These households may bypass the income and resources tests and are deemed financially eligible.
 There are two types of categorically eligible households:

 - has not yet been received;